 “Poetry is bomb.”

 It’s a lot like ‘Every Breath You Take’ by The Police — people think that’s a love song when it’s actually about a stalker.
-If you listen to it, it starts to become more clear.
-Or, like ‘Annabel Lee’ … you think it’s a love poem, it’s so nice and sweet, she died and he misses her, yada yada yada… when in reality that s*** is f***** up, like he’s sleeping with her dead body!”
+If you listen to it, it starts to become clearer.
+Or, like ‘Annabel Lee’ … you think it’s a love poem, it’s so nice and sweet, she died, and he misses her, yada yada yada… when in reality that s*** is f***** up, like he’s sleeping with her dead body!”

 So there you go!
 Alex Mayes’s 5 Cool Things!

 Can’t stop, won’t stop.
 I love the suspense.

 Editor’s Note: Yes, she added ellipsis into her quotes herself.